 Sticking to a heart-healthy diet may also help you manage your weight.
-Losing weight can be a struggle though, especially for women with PCOS.
-A registered dietitian or nutritionist who is trained in PCOS management can personalize a weight loss plan for you, your food preferences and your lifestyle.
+Losing weight can be a struggle, especially for women with PCOS.
+A registered dietitian or nutritionist, trained in PCOS management can personalize a weight loss plan for you, your food preferences, and your lifestyle.
 Search here to find a nutrition professional.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.